 Many local businesses were impacted negatively without a promising outlook of the situation.
 In early June, DHL Express Global CEO John Pearson addressed this exact issue but highlighted that companies with a global presence and an established foothold in many other countries were demonstrating better resilience and flexibility during the pandemic.

 While some markets became inaccessible due to lockdown regulations, other opportunities were presented in overseas markets that had less stringent restrictions, thus providing greater flexibility and operating capabilities while not being at the mercy of a single country or region.
-Businesses greatly benefited off this by being able to continue operating to safeguard their business, cash flows and profitability.
+Businesses greatly benefited from this by being able to continue operating to safeguard their business, cash flows, and profitability.

 3. RESILIENT SUPPLY CHAIN